-It turns out that the only way to get to Garip Adasi is to pay a fisherman to take you in his rackety old, noisy boat and tell him a time that you’d like to be picked up.
+It turns out that the only way to get to Garip Adasi is to pay a fisherman to take you in his rackety old, noisy boat and tell him a time that you’d like to be picked up and hope that he comes back for you!
 We loaded on our cooler box, picnic, bags, cameras and jumped aboard, legs dangling over the side and sea spraying in our faces.

 We passed by Kalem adasi and Garip adasi was in sight.
 The sea changed from a deep blue into a bright turquoise.
 The kind of turquoise you’d only expect to see in places like the Maldives.
 It was so beautiful and I made a mental picture because my camera just couldn’t do it justice.

 We spent the day sunbathing, lizard spotting, taking GoPro photos, collecting shells, snorkelling, eating egg and cress sandwiches and watermelon that we’d kept cool by laying it in the sea.